Madame-Aehm/CAB-Project-3-Spikes/spike15/resources/notes.md

 ### Nested Routes

 - We've seen how to build some flat routes, but it's also possible to nest routes inside each other.
 Let's use our About page as an example, and create one sub-route for 'about the app developer', and one for 'about the app content'.
-So far, we've been self-closing our **&lt;Route&gt;** componenets.
+So far, we've been self-closing our **&lt;Route&gt;** components.
 If we create seperate opening and closing tags for our About route, we can then nest sub-routes inside.
 You can even create a sub-index, and a sub-404 within the parent **&lt;Route&gt;**. eg:

 ```js
 import { Routes, Route } from "react-router-dom";